2014 Winter Olympics: Russian doping scandal

 to a "SAVE" order by the Ministry of Sport on 3 March 2014.
 The International Paralympic Committee suspended the Russian Paralympic Committee and banned the team from the 2016 Summer Paralympics.

 On 5 December 2017, the IOC voted to suspend the Russian Olympic Committee, thus banning it from sending athletes under the Russian flag to the 2018 Winter Olympics.
 Cleared Russian athletes were allowed to participate as "Olympic Athletes from Russia" (OAR).
 Two of them – curler Alexander Krushelnitskiy, who won a bronze medal, and bobsledder Nadezhda Sergeeva – failed drug tests during the Games.

 The IOC's Oswald Commission disqualified and banned 43 Russian athletes, and stripped thirteen medals they earned in Sochi.
 In December 2017, 42 of the 43 punished athletes appealed to the Court of Arbitration for Sport (CAS).
 On 1 February 2018, the CAS found that the IOC provided insufficient evidence and cleared 28 athletes from IOC sanctions.
 In total, Russian athletes won back 9 of the 13 medals collected.
 For 11 other athletes, the CAS decided that there was sufficient evidence to uphold their Sochi sanctions, but reduced their lifetime bans to only the 2018 Winter Olympics.
 The IOC said in a statement that "the result of the CAS decision does not mean that athletes from the group of 28 will be invited to the [2018 Winter Olympic] Games.
 Not being sanctioned does not automatically confer the privilege of an invitation" and that "this [case] may have a serious impact on the future fight against doping".
 The IOC found it important to note that the CAS Secretary General "insisted that the CAS decision does not mean that these 28 athletes are innocent” and that they would consider an appeal against the court's decision.
 Later that month, the Russian Olympic Committee was reinstated by the IOC, despite failed doping tests during the 2018 Olympics, and the Russian Anti-Doping Agency was re-certified in September, despite the Russian officials not accepting the McLaren report.

+Subsequent events

+Just 4 days after the closing of the Games, Russian troops entered Ukrainian Crimea and started the formal annexation of Crimea by the Russian Federation.
+Russia formally incorporated Crimea into its territory on 14 March 2014.
+This marked the second of three times (2008, 2014, and 2022) that Russia under Vladimir Putin invaded a neighbouring country during or immediately after the Olympic games.